-As discussed above under "Our Business-Our Sales Platforms," we offer our credit products through five sales platforms (Home & Auto, Digital, Diversified & Value, Health & Wellness and Lifestyle), which management measures based on their revenue-generating activities.
-The following is a discussion of certain supplemental information for the years ended December 31, 2023 and 2022, for each of our five sales platforms and Corp, Other.
+As discussed above under "Our Business-Our Sales Platforms," we offer our credit products through five sales platforms (Home & Auto, Digital, Diversified & Value, Health & Wellness and Lifestyle).
+The following is a discussion of certain supplemental information for the years ended December 31, 2024 and 2023, for each of our five sales platforms and Corp, Other.